-Vopak acknowledges that paying tax is part of its social responsibility.
-In 2019, Vopak paid EUR 71 million in corporate income tax.
-In where we pay tax, Vopak’s business strategy is leading.
-Vopak complies with the letter and spirit of the law.
-As a result, Vopak pays tax in the countries where its economic activities take place.
+Vopak acknowledges that paying tax is part of its corporate social responsibility.
+In 2020, Vopak paid EUR 55 million in corporate income tax.
+Vopak complies with both the letter and spirit of the law.
+Vopak’s business strategy is leading in where we pay tax.
+As a result, tax is being paid in the countries where the economic activities take place.

 Vopak carries out periodic ‘materiality’ exercises.
 These enable us to identify ‘material issues’ – those topics that are most relevant to our stakeholders.
 The exercise is based on input from various stakeholder groups. with our stakeholders, we have identified the following sustainability topics as being material* to our business:

 * as defined in the materiality matrix within the GRI-4 framework.

 |1.
 Air quality: VOC and other air emissions||9.
 Business ethics and integrity||17.
 Process safety|